Safer Use of Computers

 The Ethernet to Coax Adapter Kit is available by clicking here.
 The kit retails for $106 and is advertised to send data at speeds up to 270 Mbps.
 There will be instructions on how to install them.

-Putting aside cost and throughput speed considerations, of the two, the coaxial cable solution is perhaps better because the coaxial cable is shielded, while the electric circuit, which is the path that the network extender over power lines uses, is not.
-Therefore the coax is a better choice from an EMF standpoint, but if coaxial jacks are not available in either room and you are not electrically hypersensitive, then use the Netgear network extender over circuits.
+Putting aside cost and throughput speed considerations, of the two, the coaxial cable solution is perhaps better because the coaxial cable is shielded, while the electric circuit, which is the path that the network adapter over power lines uses, is not.
+Therefore the coax is a better choice from an EMF standpoint, but if coaxial jacks are not available in either room and you are not electrically hypersensitive, then use the Netgear network adapter over circuits.
 Installing Ethernet cables is always the best solution, particularly for electrically hypersensitive clients.

 Disabling Wi-Fi on a Router